jrmckenna/AWS-SageMaker-R-Workshop/R-Custom-Kernel/README.md

 </p>

-Using Anaconda is the preferred method as it provides access to the most stable versions for Conda environment.
+**The recommendation** is to **use conda** as the preferred method to install packages and Anaconda as the preferred archive, as it provides access to the most stable versions for conda environments.

 #### Install from CRAN Archive
 The next method is using CRAN archive.
 The Comprehensive R Archive Network (CRAN) [https://cran.r-project.org/](https://cran.r-project.org/) is a network of ftp and web servers around the world that store identical, up-to-date, versions of code and documentation for R. You can use this archive to install packages in R, using `install.packages()`.
 This will install the latest version of the package.